antoineco/aco-tomcat/README.md

  - `host_undeployoldversions`: whether to clean unused versions of web applications deployed using parallel deployment
  - `host_unpackwars`: whether to unpack web application archive (WAR) files
  - `host_params`: optional hash of additional attributes/values to put in the Host container

+##### `hosts`
+An array of `Host` entries.
+Use this if you need more complex setup.
+You can nest valves and contexts with their parameters.
+See [Host](http://tomcat.apache.org/tomcat-9.0-doc/config/host.html) for the list of possible attributes.

 ##### `contexts`
 An array of custom `Context` entries to be added to the `Host` container.
 Each entry is to be supplied as a hash of attributes/values for the `Context` XML node.
 See [Context](http://tomcat.apache.org/tomcat-9.0-doc/config/context.html) for the list of possible attributes.